 You may change your PCP for any reason, at any time.
 Also, it's possible that your PCP might leave our plan's network of providers and you would have to find a new PCP.

-If you choose to change your PCP, you may contact Customer Care to make the change (phone numbers are printed on the back cover of this booklet).
-The change will take effect as soon as you notify us of your new PCP.
+To change your PCP, call Customer Care (phone numbers are on the back cover of this booklet).
+They will check to be sure the PCP you want to switch to is accepting new patients.
+They will send you a new membership card that shows the name and phone number of your new PCP.
+The change will occur on the first day of the month following the date of the request.